 Most of the people were either too busy with jobs and careers or too self-absorbed.
 It was challenging to make friends (not acquaintances) and connect with others.
-We appreciate the slow pace of life, more quality time with each other and balance between life, work and family.
+We appreciate the slow pace of life, more quality time with each other, and the balance between life, work, and family.
 Things, houses, cars, clothes, job titles do not matter.
-Weather alone is not a defining factor and cannot substitute other things in life.
+The weather alone is not a defining factor and cannot substitute other things in life.

 There were a few more reasons why we left Los Angeles, but these five were the main ones.